fsroque/phenomine.web/README.md

 * Python 2.6 (2.7 will work just as well)
 * Access to the phenomine Web Service

+## Running phenomine.web
+* Modify the file etc/phenomine.web.ini.in to point to the appropriate location of the phenomine Web Service [WSDL][wsdl]
+* Run python bootstrp.py to download necessary packages and create the appropriate folder structure
+* Run bin/past serve /parts/etc/deploy.ini
+* That's it!

 ## License

 phenomine.web is released under the [MIT License][mit].